At a glance: The Technical University of Munich

 The Technical University of Munich (TUM) is one of Europe’s top universities.
 It is committed to excellence in research and teaching, interdisciplinary education and the active promotion of promising young scientists.
 The university also forges strong links with companies and scientific institutions across the world.
 TUM was one of the first universities in Germany to be named a University of Excellence.
 Moreover, TUM regularly ranks among the best European universities in international rankings.

 TUM is clearly structured.
-It has 14 academic departments, and also Integrative Research Centers engaged in cutting-edge interdisciplinary research.
+It has 11 schools and academic departments, and also Integrative Research Institutes (IRIs) engaged in cutting-edge interdisciplinary research.
 The TUM Board of Management oversees the running of the university, the TUM Board of Trustees is the university’s central supervisory board.
 TUM's Organization

 The university was founded in 1868 to provide the state of Bavaria with a center of learning dedicated to the natural sciences.
 The university played a vital role in Bavaria’s transition from an agricultural to an industrial state – and accelerated the pace of technological advancement across Europe.
 TUM's history